 Inspiring a lifetime of adventure

-We will work with you to create your perfect primary school residential trip.
-Through a range of outdoor adventure activities, children can enjoy fun and active days, evenings spent playing games, toasting marshmallows and telling stories around the campfire, and overnight stays in our traditional bell-tents or indoor lodge accommodation.
+Through a range of outdoor adventure, bushcraft and forest-schools inspired activities primary school children can enjoy fun and active days, evenings spent playing games, toasting marshmallows and telling stories around the campfire.

 Our 1 or 2-night residential trips provide the perfect overnight school trip introduction for pupils in Years 3 and 4.
 Our tailored, shorter adventures give younger pupils the ideal opportunity to develop an appreciation of the great outdoors, while enjoying a range of activities to support personal development, encourage team work, and develop independence as well as social skills.
 Activities are carefully chosen to support learning objectives for early KS2 including: